How do I get ING's additional Savings Maximiser variable rate?

 How will you verify my identity?

-You may withdraw all (but not part) of your deposit before the end of the term, you'll need to give us at least 31 days' advance notice (except in the case of financial support).
+You may access or withdraw all (but not part) of your deposit before the end of the term, you'll need to give us at least 31 days' advance notice (except in the case of financial support).
 A reduced rate of interest will apply in these circumstances.

 Where your Term Deposit is closed early, the funds will be transferred to your nominated linked bank account.